vishalvee/vishalvee/README.md

 ## About Me

 I'm a **Bachelor's in Computer Applications (BCA)** graduate, currently diving into full-stack development with a focus on **MERN (MongoDB, Express, React, Node.js)**.
-My goal is to build robust, dynamic web applications and continually improve my coding skills.
+I have successfully completed learning HTML, CSS, and Bootstrap, and my goal is to build robust, dynamic web applications and continually improve my coding skills.
 ---

 ## 🛠️ Skills & Technologies